9 Product Feed Optimization Tips To Improve Shopping Ads

 Andreas Reiffen suggests that only 34% of conversions match the product that was clicked.
 Buyer behavior is very peculiar, and many users buy products that weren’t initially advertised to them.

 This fact represents an opportunity for you.
-Since product pricing is a factor, you can select a limited number of low-priced products, called “loss leaders,” to drop the price even more.
+Since competitive pricing is a factor, you can select a limited number of low-priced products, called “loss leaders,” to drop the price even more.

-Remember, your goal is not to make money from these products, but to drive traffic to your store so you can sell higher price and higher margin items.
+Remember, your goal is not to make money from these products, but to drive traffic to your Ecommerce platform so you can sell higher price and higher margin items.

 Let’s consider our sushi supply business example.
 Say a sushi rolling mat is your loss leader.
 As it turns out, there are sushi rolling mats ranging from $0.02 to $978.12.
 You set the price low on one of the products to be very competitive.